Manufacturing & Industrial Workers

 If you worked in a factory, plant, mill, or refinery in Chicago or the surrounding area, you may have been unknowingly exposed to toxic asbestos fibers, leading to a mesothelioma diagnosis years or even decades later.

-At The Law Office of Gregory M. McMahon LLC, we focus exclusively on asbestos-related injuries suffered by industrial workers and their families.
+At The Law Office of Gregory M. McMahon, we focus exclusively on asbestos-related injuries suffered by industrial workers and their families.
 Our team fights for justice against the corporations that concealed this deadly danger.

-Reach us online or at (464) 250-9272 for a free case evaluation with a Chicago manufacturing and industrial workers’ injury attorney.
+Reach us online or at (464) 250-9272 for a free case evaluation with one of our Chicago manufacturing and industrial workers’ injury attorneys.
 We offer convenient virtual consultations for those unable to travel to our office.

 High-Risk Industrial Work Environments